Learnosity/learnosity-qti/README.md

 ## Installation via Composer

-Using Composer is the recommended way to install the Learnosity SDK for PHP.
-In order to use the SDK with Composer, you must add "learnosity/learnosity-qti" as a dependency in your project's composer.json file.
+Using Composer is the recommended way to install Learnosity QTI for PHP.
+In order to use the package with Composer, you must add "learnosity/learnosity-qti" as a dependency in your project's composer.json file.

 ```
   {
     "require": {
-        "learnosity/learnosity-qti": "x.x.x"
+        "learnosity/learnosity-qti": "0.*"
     }
   }
 ```

 Then, install your dependencies

 ```
 composer install